Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 ClassificationMisdemeanor

-ClassificationGross Misdemeanor (standard); Felony (repeat or minor victim)
+ClassificationGross Misdemeanor (or Felony for repeat offense or minor victim)

 FineUp to $3,000